UBB-bibliometrics/search-strategies-priorityareas/KE_CristinTableau.md

 String to use in Tableau against "FOR_data_sted_total"-extract from DUCT or live.

 **Important note**: Each string must ALSO be run against "result_title_anthology" to catch book results.
-This is NOT added explicitly here.
+This is NOT added explicitly here (except in the first, general string).
 Strings for result_title can be repeated, and this field changed out.

 ## Description provided in reports